fvosberg/dotfiles/README.md

 # TODOS

+* Move dotfiles in a subdirectory to separate them from themes, fonts, ...
 * Comment Plugin for VIM
 * Warn lines exceeding 80/120 characters
 * Snippet Plugin wich works with deoplete